zjysteven/MixOE/README.md

 ```

 ### Dataset
-Please see detailed instructions [here](DATA.md).
+Please see detailed instructions [here](/data/README.md).

-### Models
-We use pre-trained models from [robust-transfer](https://github.com/microsoft/robust-models-transfer) repo. `download_pretrained_models.sh` is a sample download script.

 ## Reproducing experiments
-All experiments can be reproduced by running `main.py`.
-We provide a sample script `main.sh`.
-Remember to change the directory of ImageNet to your own version.
+We provide sample scripts `train.sh` and `eval.sh` in `scripts/` folder showcasing how to train/evaluate our method and other considered methods.

 ## Reference
 If you find our work/code helpful, please consider citing our work.
 ```
-@article{zhang2022privacy,
-  title={Privacy Leakage of Adversarial Training Models in Federated Learning Systems}, author={Zhang, Jingyang and Chen, Yiran and Li, Hai}, journal={arXiv preprint arXiv:2202.10546}, year={2022}
-}
+Coming soon!
 ```